Improves memory and attention

 The students walk around the room slowly, looking for something on the ground.
 They are careful not touch each other, if they do both parties are out for a few minutes.

-After a minute or so the educator or student reads the instructions.
+After a minute or so the educator gives instructions

-Make certain the movements are big and deliberate.
+Make certain the movements are large and deliberate.
 The objective is to entertain the audience.

 Six students line up, facing the audience.
 You can have a real carrot, or the drawing of a carrot

-The purpose is to keep the words flowing from one student to the next.
+The purpose is to keep the words and movements uninterrupted from one student to the next.

 The first student in line passes the carrot to the student next to him/her.